isabella232/cf-networking-notes/how-extract-api.md

     }
   }
   ```
-  responds with the same data, except any `0`s in the netin spec get replaced with dynamically-allocated ports.
+  responds with the same data, except any `0`s in the `expose` spec get replaced with dynamically-allocated ports.

   At any time while the container is alive, the client may update policy via a `PUT` to this endpoint.

+  **The full definition of policy language is TBD.
+We hope that it is beyond the scope of this document.
+Example policies show above are meant to be suggestive, not prescriptive.  **

 **TBD: Limits & metrics...**